22 Apr Minimally Invasive Spine Surgery: Microforaminotomy

 There are 3 main techniques for Microforaminotomy; namely the:

-- Mini-open technique – which is similar to an open foraminotomy but in this minimally invasive procedure, specialized instruments and visualization tools can be used to view the anatomy through smaller incisions.
+- Mini-open technique – which is similar to an open foraminotomy but in this minimally invasive keyhole procedure, specialized instruments and visualization tools can be used to view the anatomy through smaller incisions.

 - Tubular technique – a tube is inserted through a small incision, gently pushing through the back muscles until it reaches the spine.
 Larger tubes are then progressively inserted to help dilate the area, pushing the surrounding structures even further, opening up the area where surgery will be done.